awsdocs/aws-server-migration-service-user-guide/doc_source/console_workflow.md

    + For **IAM service role**, provide \(if necessary\) the IAM service role that you previously created\.
    + \(Optional\) For **Description**, provide a description of the replication run\.
    + For **Enable automatic AMI deletion**, configure AWS SMS to delete older replication AMIs in excess of a number that you provide in the field\.
+   + For **Enable AMI Encryption**, choose a value\.
+If you choose **Yes**, AWS SMS encrypts the generated AMIs\.
+Your default CMK is used unless you specify a non\-default CMK\.
+For more information, see [Amazon EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html)\.
    + For **Enable notifications**, choose a value\.
 If you choose **Yes**, you can configure Amazon Simple Notification Service \(Amazon SNS\) to notify a list of recipients when the replication job has completed, failed, or been deleted\.
-For more information, see [What is Amazon Simple Notification Service?](http://docs.aws.amazon.com/sns/latest/dg/)\.
+For more information, see [What is Amazon Simple Notification Service?](https://docs.aws.amazon.com/sns/latest/dg/)\.
+   + For **Pause replication job on consecutive failures**, choose a value\.
+The default is set to **Yes**\.
+If the job encounters consecutive failures, it will be moved to the `PausedOnFailure` state and not marked `Failed` immediately\.
+**Note**
+This option is not available for one\-time replication jobs\.

    Choose **Next**\.

 1. On the **Review** page, review your settings\.
 If the settings are correct, choose **Create**\.
 To change the settings, choose **Previous**\.
 After a replication job is set up, replication starts automatically at the specified time and interval\.

 In addition to your scheduled replication runs, you may also start up to two on\-demand replication runs per 24\-hour period\.
 On the **Replication jobs** page, select a job and choose **Actions**, **Start replication run**\.
 This starts a replication run that does not affect your scheduled replication runs, except in the case that the on\-demand run is still ongoing at the time of your scheduled run\.
 In this case, the scheduled run is skipped and rescheduled at the next interval\.
-The same thing happens if a scheduled run is due while a previous scheduled run is still in progress\.<a name="monitor_replication"></a>
+The same thing happens if a scheduled run is due while a previous scheduled run is still in progress\.<a name="resume_replication"></a>

+**To resume a replication job that is paused**

+1. Before attempting to resume a job that is in `PausedOnFailure` state, refer to [Troubleshooting AWS SMS](https://docs.aws.amazon.com/server-migration-service/latest/userguide/troubleshoot-sms.html) to identify and fix the root cause of the replication run failure\.

+1. In the AWS SMS console, choose **Replication jobs**\.
+You can view all replication jobs by scrolling through the table\.
+In the search bar, you can filter the table contents on specific values\.
+Filter the jobs by `PausedOnFailure` to identify all the paused jobs\.

+1. To resume a paused job, select the job on the **Replication jobs** page and choose **Actions**, **Resume replication job**\.<a name="monitor_replication"></a>

 **To monitor and modify server replication jobs**